 The principle of Participation is linked to the principle of Partnership and Protection, but also the idea of Tino Rangatiratanga and the obligation to ensure that Māori are able to participate in the delivery of health services.
 For much of the last century, Māori participation within the health sector was largely confined to the role of consumer and even then access was not always guaranteed.
-Viewed from a health perspective, the principle of Participation is designed to encourage Māori involvement in the delivery of health services, but also in the planning and design of these and associated policies.14
+Viewed from a health perspective, the principle of Participation is designed to encourage Māori involvement in the delivery of health services, but also in the planning and design of these and associated policies.17 At present access difficulties play a significant role in the perpetuation of Māori health disparities.
+Addressing these require a range of strategies including the development of Māori health services and giving effect to the principle of participation.
+In addition - it places an associated emphasis on mainstream providers and in order to ensure that at risk populations (such as Māori) have the opportunity to access the type of care they need.
+The fact remains that the majority Māori access the health system through conventional mainstream health service.
+Despite efforts to improve access (particularly by PHOs) research suggests that care pathways are uneven and that in many cases Māori do not receive the type of care they require.

-As seen, these principles are not discrete or mutually exclusive and in fact none of the principles can be applied in isolation and without considering how it affects the others.
+As seen, these principles are not discrete or mutually exclusive and in fact none of the principles can be applied in isolation and without considering how one affects the other.
 To this end the principles of Partnership, Protection, and Participation, while derived from the Treaty have a more fundamental objective and to promote and sustain positive Māori development.
+Indeed, and when plans for Māori health are developed, they must consider the broader issues of Māori employment, education, social and cultural well-being.